 4. Faster payments

-How quickly will you be paid?
+How quickly does the umbrella pay its workers?
 Most umbrella companies use the Faster Payments method.
 Make sure you won’t be charged extra for same-day payments.

 5. Introductory offer?